Skip to main content

 • LMSs created to facilitate this process

-The bonding element of communities of practice is also crucial, particularly in our modern workplaces where so much has transitioned online.
-Learning communities are a perfect way for employees to stay connected and continue to develop their learning together.
-With many people working remotely or not interacting as often, the act of working together to share knowledge can be powerful in creating supportive workplace relationships.
+The bonding element of communities of practice is also crucial, particularly in our modern workplaces, where so much has transitioned to online.
+Learning communities are a perfect way for employees to stay connected.
+With many people working remotely or interacting less often, the act of sharing knowledge is a powerful part of creating supportive workplace relationships.

 Communities of Practice in 2023

-We expect communities of learning to continue to expand in the new year and onwards.
-In your organization, this can look like bringing in the examples we shared earlier—or simply start looking for chances to make learning collaborative.
+We expect learning communities and CoPs to continue to expand in the new year and onwards.
+In your organization, this can look like bringing in the examples we shared earlier.
+Alternatively, you can look for chances to make learning more collaborative.

 If your team needs to gain certain skills, do it together.
-Invite your employees into a learning experience that encourages them to learn new skills, build community with one another, and propel your company forward.
-By bringing them in on the goals and methods, they’ll be far more invested and you could see a culture of learning start to form.
+Invite your employees to learning experiences that encourage them to build community with one another while they learn.
+Bringing them in on the goals and methods means they’ll be far more invested, and you’ll see a culture of learning start to form, propelling your company forward.

 3. Microlearning

 Online learning isn’t going anywhere—it’s just getting shorter.
-Long elearning programs can struggle to deliver value to learners.
-Whether it’s because an hour at the computer clicking through slides makes the learner’s eyes glaze over, or they can’t find that specific piece of information they’re looking for and waste time skipping through irrelevant content—there’s plenty of room to improve and microlearning has risen to the challenge.
+Long eLearning programs can struggle to deliver value to learners.
+An hour at the computer clicking through slides is enough to make anyone’s eyes glaze over, and if they can’t find the piece of information they’re looking for, they’ll waste time skipping through irrelevant content.
+This process needs to be improved, and microlearning has risen to the challenge.

-Microlearning—lessons that are short and easily digestible, typically less than three minutes—are growing explosively popular.
+Microlearning—easily digestible lessons typically shorter than three minutes—are growing explosively popular.

-Most microlearning lessons come in packages of multiple lessons, coming together to deliver a complete skill set—but are easily accessible for whatever specific lesson the learner needs in the moment.
-A full lesson may still clock in at over an hour, but it will be broken up into small snippets that work for the learner’s schedule.
+Most microlearning comes in programs of multiple lessons which, when combined, deliver a complete skill set.
+Specific lessons are easily accessible: a full package may still clock in at over an hour, but the smaller snippets work for the learner’s schedule.

 Microlearning lessons are easy to review again at a later date, especially for that one concept that didn’t quite stick.
-The learner can refresh the one part of a program they didn’t fully understand.
+Rather than trying to find that one tip within the full program, the learner can refresh their memory with a single, clearly identified section.

 Microlearning in 2023

 Microlearning is going to be the heart of L&D in 2023.
-Expect engaging, online learning to drastically shrink in length and come in packages.
+Expect engaging online learning to be drastically shorter and served in packages of multiple lessons.

-If you have existing elearning or video training, review it.
-Are there sections that could be easily broken up into bite-sized pieces, based on topic?
+If you have existing eLearning or video training, review it.
+What sections are easy to break up into bite-sized pieces based on topic?
 Overlap among the specific lessons is fine if it isn’t redundant and provides the skills needed for each video.
-The key is to make it easy to find the information needed.
+The key is to make finding whatever information your employee needs as easy as possible.

 4. Hybrid Learning

-Convenient learning continues to be a theme, and this trend stands out in hybrid learning.
-With such a shift to learning online, the time of going to a seminar for a day and sitting through eight hours of content are nearly gone.
+Convenience continues to be a theme in learning, and this trend stands out in hybrid models.
+With such a shift to learning online, the era of going to a seminar for a day and sitting through eight hours of content is nearly gone.

-The old style of learning required aligning schedules for in-person training and remembering large swaths of information all given at once.
-The problem with this is that it isn’t efficient—requiring extensive coordination for planning and requiring trainers to take time away from their work.
-Combine that with today’s flexible schedules, remote work, and online communication, and the old style of learning is no longer practical or efficient.
+The old style of learning requires aligning everyone’s schedules for in-person training.
+Then, to get the most out of the hour or two timeslot, the instructor has to share huge swaths of information all at once.
+This isn’t efficient, though; it requires extensive planning that takes trainers away from their work.
+Add in the demand for flexible schedules, remote work, and online communication, and the old style of learning just isn’t practical or efficient.

-Hybrid learning addresses these problems, offering some in-person or live learning sessions for the essential information, and then rounding out the lesson with online lessons that the learners can watch on their own.
-Partnered with mobile learning, this L&D style provides easy access to information for employees whenever they need it, making information distribution simple, and increasing the engagement and information absorption for employees.
+Hybrid learning offers some in-person or live learning sessions for the information that’s best learned face to face, then rounds out the course with online lessons the learners can do at home.
+This L&D style provides easy access whenever employees need it, making information distribution simple and increasing engagement and how much learners can absorb and retain.

-We’re seeing L&D adjust to suit our lives, and with the virtual shift, accessible and convenient training is more important than ever.
-It suits the on-the-go lifestyle many of us have adapted to and increases efficiency with lessons that are available for the exact topic the learner needs, when they need it.
+We’re seeing L&D adjust to suit our lives, and, with the virtual shift, accessible and convenient training is more important than ever.
+It suits our on-the-go lifestyles and increases efficiency.

 Hybrid Learning in 2023

-We’re seeing more companies switching to a hybrid model—using online or mobile learning to teach the core content everyone needs to know and can learn on their own, then switching to face-to-face or virtual instructor-led training where the learners can apply that learning.
+We’re seeing more companies switching to a hybrid model.
+Online or mobile learning teaches the core content everyone can learn independently; then, face-to-face or virtual instructor-led training gives everyone a chance to apply that learning.

-If you don’t already offer a hybrid model, try shifting in that direction while building up your bank of video-based lessons that learners can watch on the go.
-The need for hybrid learning is only going to increase as we continue the trend of remote work.
+If you don’t already offer a hybrid model, try shifting in that direction while building up your bank of video-based lessons.
+The need for hybrid learning is only going to increase as remote work expands.
 Create a culture that meets your learners where they are, providing what they need in the moment to get their jobs done.

 5. Gamification

-Unfortunately, a lot of corporate training isn’t that engaging.
+Unfortunately, a lot of corporate training isn’t terribly engaging.

-We’re seeing more companies focused on creating learning and development programs that address this problem—making their learning opportunities interesting, engaging, and directly useful to the learner’s job.
+We’re seeing more companies creating required learning and development programs that are interesting, entertaining, and directly useful to the learner’s job.

 One way to achieve this is gamification.
-By introducing game elements and a more immersive experience, learners are more engaged and motivated to complete lessons and learn the skills they need, creating genuinely interesting content that learners want to explore and experience.
+A more immersive experience makes learners more engaged and motivated to complete lessons and remember what they learned.
+Gamification requires creating genuinely interesting content that learners want to explore and experience.

-And who wouldn’t want to experience training that offers them a potential scenario where they get to engage, make choices, and drive the learning rather than passively sitting back and watching a lesson scroll by on a screen?
-Gamification creates content that deserves their attention and isn’t just something to sit through until completion.
+Who doesn’t want training that offers a chance to make choices and drive the learning process instead of just sit back and watch a lesson scroll by on a screen?
+Gamification creates content that deserves the rapt attention learning requires, no just dense material employees just have to “get through.”

 Gamification in 2023

-With all the benefits of gamification, it will see a huge increase in 2023.
-Some companies are already incorporating gamification into their L&D programs regularly.
-You don’t have to go out and buy a dozen VR sets quite yet, but scaling down the idea and adding immersive-inspired concepts into your training is perfectly manageable.
+All the benefits of gamification guarantee this trend will see a huge increase in 2023.
+Some companies are already incorporating gamification into their L&D programs.
+You don’t have to go out and buy a dozen VR sets, but any business can scale down the idea and add a few immersive concepts into their training.
 Look into what options suit your company and L&D styles.

 To start introducing gamification into your training, consider these options: